-transactions.
+We also proposed to change the § 5.3 definition of "notice."
+Section 5.3(j) defines a notice as a submission informing the OCC that a national bank intends to engage in or has commenced certain corporate activities or transactions.
 Under § 5.3, an "application" is a submission requesting prior OCC approval to engage in various corporate activities and transactions.
 The two definitions suggest that a "notice" does not require OCC approval.
 However, the rules use the term "notice" in several different ways.
 In some rules, a "notice" is the same as an application in that the filer must obtain prior OCC approval before engaging in the activity or transaction.
 In other rules, a "notice" is similar to an application in that, while the OCC does not "approve" the filing, the OCC may disapprove it.
 In still other rules, the notice only informs the OCC that the filer intends to engage in or has engaged in a transaction.
 The OCC may review the notice, but there is no requirement of prior OCC approval.
 Some of the latter notices can be filed after-the-fact.
-We propose to add provisions to § 5.3(j) to clarify the scope of "notice," as well as adding Federal savings associations to § 5.3(j).
+We proposed to add language to § 5.3(j) stating that the specific meaning of notice depends on the context of the rule in which it is used and may require the filer to obtain prior OCC approval before engaging in the activity or transaction, may provide the OCC with authority to disapprove the notice, or may be informational requiring no official OCC action.
+We also proposed to add Federal savings associations to § 5.3(j).
+We received no comments on this provision and adopt it as proposed.

-The OCC also proposes to strike the § 5.3 definition of "appropriate district office" and, instead, to define "appropriate OCC licensing office" as described at OCC.gov and "appropriate OCC supervisory office" as described in subpart A of 12 CFR part 4.
-This change will eliminate confusion caused by the current definition with respect to where a filing should be made.
-Conforming changes are proposed throughout part 5.
+The OCC also proposed to strike the § 5.3 definition of "appropriate district office" and, instead, to define "appropriate OCC licensing office" as described at www.occ.gov and "appropriate OCC supervisory office" as described in subpart A of 12 CFR part 4.
+We proposed this change to eliminate confusion caused by the current definition with respect to where a filing should be made.
+The proposal included conforming changes throughout part 5.
+We received no comments on these proposed changes, and we adopt the amendments as proposed.

-Another proposed change is to the current definition of "short-distance relocation," a term that is used in current national bank branch and main office relocations regulations.13 The OCC proposes to amend this definition to reference both national bank main office relocations and Federal savings association home office relocations, consistent with the changes proposed in 12 CFR 5.40 and discussed elsewhere in this rulemaking.14
+The OCC also proposed to change the definition of "short-distance relocation," a term that is used in current national bank branch and main office relocations regulations, to reference both national bank main office relocations and Federal savings association home office relocations, consistent with the changes proposed in 12 CFR 5.40 and discussed elsewhere in this rulemaking.

-The current "short-distance relocation" definition also references whether a branch is located within a "central city of a MSA (metropolitan statistical area)."
-The Office of Management and Budget (OMB), which designates MSAs, uses the term "principal city" in describing MSAs.15 The OCC proposes to amend its current rule to use the term "principal city," thereby bringing the rule into conformity with the MSA terminology used by OMB.
-In addition, we propose to strike the § 5.3 definition of "central city" and add a definition of "principal city."
-"Principal city" will be defined as an area designated as such by OMB.
-These changes have no material effect.
-Under this proposal, this definition will apply to Federal savings associations without any other change to the current regulatory language.
-The current Federal savings association regulation uses the term "principal city."
-Under this proposal, other definitions
+The current "short-distance relocation" definition in the banking rule also references whether a branch is located within a "central city of a MSA (metropolitan statistical area)."
+The Office of Management and Budget (OMB), which designates MSAs, uses the term "principal city" in describing MSAs.
+The current Federal savings association regulation also uses the term "principal city."
+We proposed to amend the rule for national banks to use the term "principal city," to conform with the MSA terminology used by OMB.
+We received no comments on these proposed changes and adopt the amendments as proposed.